openstack-archive/fuel-docs/pages/terminology/o/overcommit.rst

 the Filter :ref:`scheduler-term` sees 96 available virtual cores and so could provision 24 4-core instances on that physical node.

-Fuel sets the overcomit ratio for RAM and disks at 1:1, meaning that the scheduler only sees the actual amount of physical memory and physical disk space that is allocated.
+Fuel sets the overcommit ratio for RAM and disks at 1:1, meaning that the scheduler only sees the actual amount of physical memory and physical disk space that is allocated.
 Note that OpenStack sets the overcommit ratio for CPUs at 16:1